stride3d/stride-docs/wiki/Understanding-the-Stride-Documentation-Generation-Pipeline.md

 The `/en` folder serves as the repository for the primary documentation files.
 When documentation for another language (e.g., Japanese) is built, the files from `/en` are copied over to a temporary folder, for example, `/jp-tmp`.
 This ensures that the non-English versions will contain all the files present in the `/en` folder.
 Files that have been translated (found in folders like `/jp`) will overwrite their English counterparts in the temp folder.

-DocFX is then invoked multiple times, once for each language, to create the documentation.
-These generated docs are stored in the `_site` folder.
-The folder structure will be organized based on the latest version information obtained from `version.json`, as demonstrated below:
+DocFX is invoked multiple times, once for each language, to create the documentation.
+The generated documents are stored in the `_site` folder, organized according to the latest version information obtained from `version.json`.
+For example:

 ```
 /_site/4.1/en
 /_site/4.1/jp
 ```

+## DocFX Files Processed

+This section outlines the file processing carried out by DocFX during the documentation generation:

+- **Table of Contents (TOC) Files:** 4 files processed
+- **Assets:** 1607 items (images, videos, etc.) included
+- **Conceptual Files:** 304 files processed, resulting in 304 HTML files
+- **Warnings (No API Metadata):** 44 instances encountered
+- **Warnings (API Metadata):** 200 instances of missing or incorrect references
+- **API Files:** 2821 files processed, resulting in 2133 HTML files

 # Docs Build Workflow